-Seat them next to someone you think they’d enjoy going to lunch with a couple times a week.
+Seat them next to someone you think they’d enjoy going to lunch with a couple of times a week.

 The faster they establish a support network, the better for them, you, and the entire team.

 5. Coach your team on how to treat the new sales hire

 Your whole team needs to understand that they have a role in making your new recruit feel at home.